The term “Perfect Smile’ has become our inspiration to the work that we do

 However, we feel that we should define what we mean when we use this term and talk about a perfect smile.
-In reality, there is no such thing as the perfect smile.
+In reality, there is no such thing as a perfect smile.
 However, we do believe that there is a specific perfect smile that is perfect for every individual.

-"This is a smile that obeys the guidelines of smile design however is uniquely constructed to marry with the face in such a way that creates a harmonious balanced perception.
+"This is a smile that obeys the guidelines of smile design however is uniquely constructed to marry with the face in such a way that creates a harmoniously balanced perception.
 It also needs to function without traumatic occlusal (bite) interferences."

 The perfect smile is a personal perception.
 For this reason, one person’s perfect smile is completely unique and different from another person’s interpretation of a perfect smile.

 Our aim has always been to construct and design a smile that suits.
 This inevitably leads to the creation of an end result that is very natural looking in shape, form and function.
-In our experience in the practice and at The Perfect Smile Advanced Training Institute, we have found that patients know the look that they want to achieve but don’t quite know all the intricacies that make up a final look that actual suits them.
+In our experience in the practice and at The Perfect Smile Advanced Training Institute, we have found that patients know the look that they want to achieve but don’t quite know all the intricacies that make up a final look that actually suits them.
 Simply copying a specific look of a smile doesn’t always result in a compatible end smile.
 Often many patients bring in photographs and magazine cuttings to explain the type of smiles that they would like to obtain.

-On further observation of these smile pictures it is easy to understand the essence of the smile the patient wants.
+On further observation of these smile pictures, it is easy to understand the essence of the smile the patient wants.
 There are certain features that make all smiles look good.
 For example, if the incisal edges of the upper front teeth follow the lower lip line, it creates an illusion of a pleasant smile.
-However if these teeth are too long the illusion is compromised and the smile is elongated.
+However, if these teeth are too long the illusion is compromised and the smile is elongated.
 On certain patients it may work, on others, particularly if they have a short round face, it would look disharmonious.

-Creating the ultimate aesthetics in a smile design is about integrating the interfaces between face, lips, gums and teeth.
+Creating the ultimate aesthetics in smile design is about integrating the interfaces between face, lips, gums and teeth.
 It’s about designing teeth to work into the combined cosmetic effects of the entire facial system.

 We feel that our professional role as the cosmetic dentist should be to assimilate the interpretation of what constitutes a perfect smile in our patient’s mind.
 Then use the information collected in combination with the cosmetic smile design guidelines to create a perfect smile that suits.
 This has always been our main objective.